tenk224/k8s-the-hard-way/README.md

 # Kubernetes the hard way
 ## Disclaimer
-- For learning kubernetes purpose, use the repository as you please.
+- For learning kubernetes purpose, I use this [repo](https://github.com/kelseyhightower/kubernetes-the-hard-way) as a reference.
-- I will provide steps that I have done in MacOS and partially in Windows Subsystem for Linux (WSL).
 - This will be deployed to Google Cloud Platform (GCP).
 - Some links in this repository might get outdated, please refer to the given link for the up-to-date one.
 ## Prerequisites